 A new member of fields4ever

-A new partner has joined fields4ever, The Alliance of Bioversity International and CIATjoins to fields4ever initiative, with various projects in Africa and Asia, they will take action to recover our soil health thank you to fields4ever initiative.
+A new partner has joined fields4ever, The Alliance of Bioversity International and CIATjoins to fields4ever initiative, with various projects in Africa and Asia, to study the impact of various soil conservation measures on soil fertility and crop productivity. they will take action to recover our soil health thank you to fields4ever initiative.

 Samples required and project description